Nihaal-24/discord_bot/README.md

 # Step 2
 unzip the discord bot folder, click on the address bar on top and type `cmd` and press enter.
 now run the following line `pip install -r requirements.txt` and press enter.

+# Step 3
+now open the bot.py folder and enter your own bot ID and channel ID and then you're done.
+now you can run the main.py file